Astraea: Virgil

 The first-century BC Roman poet Virgil wrote in around 40 BC that Astraea was about to come back to Earth permanently, bringing with her the return of the utopian Golden Age of which she was the ambassador, and the reign of Saturnus, a Roman fertility god associated with the Greek Cronus, but who nevertheless had an independent origin and worship in the Italic peninsula, lauded as the fallen god-king who introduced agriculture and helped humans develop civilization.
-The prophecy of Astraea's hoped-for return is found in the fourth book of his Eclogues:
+The promise of Astraea's hoped-for return is found in the fourth book of his Eclogues:

-Virgil used the pre-existing myth of Astraea within a political frame in order to hail the dawning Augustan rule, signaling the return of harmony and lack of war, conflict and suffering that had marked the turbulent period between 44 and 38 BC; he added that Astraea's return would be accompanied by the arrival of a child who would also kick off Augustus' new golden age along with her.
+Virgil used the pre-existing myth of Astraea within a political frame in order to hail the dawning Augustan rule, signaling the return of harmony and lack of war, conflict and suffering that had marked the turbulent period between 44 and 38 BC; he added that Astraea's return was to be accompanied by the arrival of a child who would also kick off Augustus' new golden age along with her.
 The exact identity of the unknown child that escorted Astraea is the subject of much debate; it has been speculated that Virgil meant the son of Gaius Asinius Pollio, the consul to whom the poem was dedicated; or the hypothetical child that the marriage between Mark Antony and Augustus' sister Octavia the Younger would produce; or even Alexander Helios, the son of Cleopatra and Mark Antony.